Authorities: Woman killed in crash with Iowa County snowplow

-SPRING GREEN, Wis. -- Iowa County authorities said a woman was killed this morning when the vehicle in which she was a passenger struck a snowplow.
+SPRING GREEN, Wis. — Iowa County authorities said a woman was killed Tuesday morning when the vehicle in which she was a passenger struck a snowplow.

 Kaila M. Dorau, 27, of Spring Green, was pronounced dead at the scene, according to a press release from the Iowa County Sheriff’s Department.